ialbert/genescape-central/docs/paper.md

 In addition, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.

-The software's main purpose is to allows users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.
+The software's primary purpose is to allow users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.

-# Acknowledgements
+# Acknowledgments

 We acknowledge support from the Huck Institutes for the Life Sciences at the Pennsylvania State University.